Saint Patrick’s Day: Origin, Traditions, and Facts

 Who is Saint Patrick?

-Saint Patrick is the patron saint of Ireland.
-He is venerated as the country’s saint of protection and guidance.
-But one interesting fact about him was he was not Irish.
+Saint Patrick is the patron saint of Ireland and is venerated as the country’s saint of protection and guidance.
+But one interesting fact about him is that he was not Irish.
 Saint Patrick was born in Dumbarton, Scotland, in 385.

 When Patrick was a teenager, he was kidnapped by Irish pirates.
 The slave trade in Ireland led to him becoming a shepherd.
 Despite the hardships, he found solace in the Christian faith.
 Many people forgot about the Christian faith during the Roman conquest.
 But Saint Patrick was different.
 After six years, Saint Patrick courageously escaped from captivity.
 But he was again taken captive in England.